The Royal Military College of Canada

 - Security Clearance Form.
 All Cadets must complete a Security Clearance Request form before reporting to CFLRS or RMC.
 You will be given form by your Recruiting Centre or Detachment or your Reserve unit, as applicable.
 To fill out this form, you must have the following information available to you:

-- names, addresses, and home and office telephone numbers of three individuals (not family members) who can serve as references, and
+- Names, addresses, and home and office telephone numbers of three individuals (not family members) who can serve as references.

 - original certificate of separation or divorce (if applicable);

 - original proof of name change (if applicable); and